MusicInfuser: Making Video Diffusion Listen and Dance: MusicInfuser

-Training exclusively on highly structured datasets~\cite{tsuchida2019aist,li2021ai} can lead to reduced generalizability and model degradation when confronted with diverse real-world scenarios.
-Therefore, we use a mixture of in-the-wild data with structured datasets.
-We gathered the data from YouTube playlists showing dance performances where we extracted video clips for training.
-These videos introduce valuable diversity in terms of camera angles, lighting conditions, performance environments, and dance styles.
+Training exclusively on datasets in highly constrained settings~\cite{tsuchida2019aist,li2021ai} can lead to reduced generalizability and model degradation when confronted with diverse real-world scenarios.
+Therefore, we use a mixture of in-the-wild data and the constrained datasets.
+These videos introduce diversity in terms of camera trajectories, lighting conditions, performance environments, and dance styles.
 The inclusion of in-the-wild data serves as regularization, preventing overfitting to specific dance patterns or environmental settings.
+Details are provided in the supplementary material.